 Provide news in smaller, well-categorized formats

 Over the recent U.S. election cycle, for instance, it was hard for anyone to escape the proclamations of the various candidates and the numerous stories surrounding the process.
 What if you don’t care about politics?
-What if you don’t want to see front-page news that someone else deems important?
+What if you don’t want to see the front-page news that someone else deems important?
 Tagging is easy in many forms of digital media, and accurate tags ensure accurate focus for the audience.

 Websites might look at tailoring the news more accurately toward specific interests.
-If you’re interested in sports, you should be up to look at sports news without accessing a articles on trade agreements or business news.
+If you’re interested in sports, you should be up to look at sports news without accessing articles on trade agreements or business news.
 Tags and categories can be used with cookies and other digital publishing tools to serve up appropriate news for each user or to allow readers to customize digests.

 Use mouseovers to inform the audience

 It’s also time to make better use of mouseover text.
-These texts appear only when you hover your mouse over specific words or images, and they can be used to provide addition information or references for interested readers or those who aren’t completely caught up on the news cycle.
+These texts appear only when you hover your mouse over specific words or images, and they can be used to provide additional information or references for interested readers or those who aren’t completely caught up on the news cycle.

 State of Digital Publishing believes user experience contributes heavily to the success of your site.
 Enabling people to catch up rapidly after taking a break from news without putting otherwise irrelevant information directly in the story is a great way to boost that experience.

-Thanks to the way digital publishing is structured, there are dozens of options to make it easy for people to opt out of news and check back in again.
+Thanks to the way digital publishing is structured, there are dozens of options to make it easy for people to opt out of the news and check back in again.
 There are no longer real limits to data and functionality, so we believe it’s time to start focusing on news that individual readers want to see.